 How to Establish a Profitable Sports Complex

 If you own a big indoor sports complex, you know it has some high overhead expenses — such as uniforms, gear and your salaried staff.
 Add in seasonal cash flow changes, and business management becomes a complicated enterprise.
+So, making a profitable sports complex can be difficult.

 Take for example Center St. Louis, which opened in a shuttered, bank-owned facility with eight volleyball courts, a fitness gym, and a 90-by-135-foot turf field.
 Such a facility would be difficult to manage with a large staff but for the three-person team of Center St. Louis, it required an almost devout level of hard and smart work to become profitable.